adrih1/Ecole42/PostCommonCore/Snow-Crash/level10/Ressources/solve.md

 Connecting to level10:6969 ..
 Unable to connect to host level10
 ```

 Okay no rights issue if it is our file.
-Let's look at the program with strings
+Let's look at the program with strings.

 ```bash
 $  strings ./level10